metevs09/driverdev_training/README.md

 - Modular Code Structure: Organized code to enhance readability and maintainability.
 - Documentation: In-code comments and example usage scenarios for each module.
 ## Requirements
-1.Hardware: STM32F4 Discovery kit or a compatible STM32F4-based development board.
+1. Hardware: STM32F4 Discovery kit or a compatible STM32F4-based development board.
-2.Software:
+2. Software:
 - STM32CubeMX (for project configuration)
 - A suitable C compiler (Keil, IAR, or PlatformIO)
 - Git (for version control)